-These due-process protections are not just good policy; they are mandated by the state and U.S. constitutions.
-The Fourteenth Amendment guarantees due process of law and requires procedural protections commensurate with the significance of the rights at stake and the potential consequences.12 Those protections must be tailored to reduce the likelihood of errors in the enforcement process, but need not be unnecessarily costly and time consuming.13 Essentially, the Constitution requires a balance between protection of the accused and efficient administration of justice.
+The due-process protections included in this section are not just good policy; they are mandated by the state and U.S. constitutions.
+The Fourteenth Amendment guarantees due process of law and requires procedural protections commensurate with the significance of the rights at stake and the potential consequences.
+Those protections must be tailored to reduce the likelihood of errors in the enforcement process, but need not be unnecessarily costly and time-consuming.
+Essentially, the Constitution requires a balance between protection of the accused and efficient administration of justice.